-Affordability means your marketing service delivers more leads and revenue than your client spends on the service.
-An affordable local SEO marketing service delivers a positive return-on-investment for their clients.
+What is affordability in SEO?
+It means the SEO delivers more leads and revenue than the client spends on the service.
+An affordable SEO marketing service delivers a positive return-on-investment for clients.

-An effective SEO marketing service consistently delivers qualified leads, and can show the client that these leads are a direct result of local SEO.
+What is effectiveness in SEO?
+Effective SEO consistently delivers qualified leads, and can show the client that these leads are a direct result of local SEO.

-If you’re an SEO marketer wondering how to sell SEO services to local businesses, you can benefit from call tracking; a software service that allows you to tie phone call leads to organic SEO.
-Without call tracking, you could be missing out on credit for the leads you deliver to clients.
+Whether you do SEO in-house or you're wondering how to sell SEO services to local businesses, you can benefit from call tracking; a software service that allows you to tie phone call leads to organic SEO.
+Without call tracking, you could be missing out on credit for the leads you deliver.

 WhatConverts offers call tracking as part of our comprehensive lead tracking platform; one dashboard to capture, organize and report on every lead from every source.